Satisfying the AC Requirement at UC Berkeley

 It is important to keep in mind, that just because a non-AC course "looks" or "feels” like an AC course this does not mean that a petition will be approved by the Academic Senate.
 AC courses are governed by a very specific regulation that is interpreted and applied by the Academic Senate’s Subcommittee on the Breadth Requirement in American Cultures.

-Please note, a seperate campus entity, the Academic Senate Subcommittee, reviews all student petitions, not the AC Center.
-Student petitions are rigorously reviewed and the Subcommittee applies the highest standards of college-level course material, course readings, and analytical skills required for course assignments.
+Please note, a separate campus entity, the Academic Senate Subcommittee, reviews all student petitions, not the AC Center.
+Student petitions are rigorously reviewed, and the Subcommittee applies the highest standards of college-level course material, course readings, and analytical skills required for course assignments.
 Therefore, serious consideration should be given to the strength of a substitution request before an individual submits a petition.

 Basic Information: The AC Subcommittee meets once a month on Fridays during the fall and spring semesters.
 Student petitions must be received by 4 p.m. on the Friday before the scheduled meeting.